capejs/capejs/content/tutorials/capejs_primer/20_reordering1.md

   }
 ```

-I rewrote 3 points.
+I rewrote three points.
 First, I added the third parameter `index` to the method `renderbuttons()`.
 In addition, I added the statements starting from `if` on the fifth and third lines.

 On the fifth line from the bottom, I added `disabled` to the attribute `class` of the tag `<span>` surrounding the up button during `index == 0`.
 On the third line from the bottom, I added `disabled` the attribute`class` of the tag `<span>` surrounding the down button during `index == this.agent.object.length - 1`, the last sentence.